AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU4.rst

         avs_crypto_cert_revocation_list_info_t cert_revocation_lists;

         /**
-         * Local certificate to use for authenticating with the peer.
-This field is
+         * Local certificate chain to use for authenticating with the peer.
+This
-         * optional and can be left zero-initialized.
+         * field is optional and can be left zero-initialized.
 If used, it shall be
          * initialized using one of the
          * <c>avs_crypto_certificate_chain_info_from_*</c> helper functions.
          */